Skip to main content

 Capability tokens

 Permissions in the manifest become capabilities at runtime.
-When the operator approves a permission, the host mints a capability token: a short string that names the permission and is bound to the plugin’s session.
-The plugin presents the token (or an automatically attached one) on every privileged call.
-The host re-checks it on the critical path.
+When the operator approves a permission, the host mints a capability token: a short string bound to the plugin id, the granted capability set, the plugin’s session, and an expiry, signed with HMAC-SHA256 under a per-session secret.
+The token carries a TTL (10 minutes by default).
+The plugin presents the token (or an automatically attached one) on every privileged call, and the host re-checks the HMAC and the expiry on the critical path before the call runs.
 Why tokens and not just a permission flag?
 Because they expire.
 Because they bind to a session, so a stolen token does not work in a later session.
 Because they let the host audit which call exercised which permission.
 For the wire shape and the validation pipeline, see event hooks and the permissions reference.